josephmbarnby/Bayesian-Mental-State-Inference-Model/README.md

 # Bayes-Belief Social Attribution Model
-Model tutorial and code for the Bayesian Belief social inference model reported in Barnby et al., (2020) &amp; Barnby et al., (2022)
+Model tutorial and code for the Bayesian Belief social inference model reported in Barnby et al., (2020) &amp; Barnby et al., (2022).
+Software developed by Joe Barnby & Michael Moutoussis.

 Papers using this model: